Published on may 7th, 2026 by Felix Martinez

 Business Overview

 The company operates in Canada, the U.S., the U.K., Germany, China, and Italy.
-Savaria Corporation has more than 1 million square feet of production space, 30 direct sales offices, and 17 product and distribution centers.

 Savaria Corporation comprises several business segments, including Accessibility, Patient Care, and Adapted Vehicles.

-Source: Fourth Quarter Earnings Results
+Source: First Quarter Earnings Results

 Growth Prospects